-3. Notes Relating to Accounting Estimates
+2. Notes Relating to Accounting Estimates

-Allowance for doubtful accounts (Current assets)
+Allowance for doubtful accounts (current assets)

 The Company provides an allowance for doubtful accounts in the amount deemed to be uncollectible in the event of default.
-With regard to the classification of claims, general claims are those for which there is no actual possibility of a bad debt, and doubtful claims are those for which there is an actual possibility of a bad debt.
-For general receivables for which there is no actual possibility of a bad debt, the Company, estimating the uncollectible amounts in a lump sum against the ending balance of receivables based on historical write-off rates, has recorded allowance for doubtful accounts (current assets) of 15 million yen.
-The total amount of the allowance for doubtful accounts is the allowance for doubtful accounts based on the actual ratio of bad debts to general receivables.
+With regard to the classification of claims, general claims are those for which there is no actual possibility of a bad debt, and doubtful accounts receivable are those for which there is an actual possibility of a bad debt.
+For general receivables for which there is no actual possibility of a bad debt, no allowance for doubtful accounts (current assets) was recorded at the end of current fiscal year, estimating the uncollectible amounts in a lump sum against the ending balance of receivables based on loan loss ratio.